carpentries-lab/metagenomics-analysis/_episodes/06-taxonomic.md

 ~~~
 {: .output}

-In addition to our input files we also need a database with which to compare them.
+In the help we can see that in addition to our input files we also need a database with which to compare them.
 There are [several databases](http://ccb.jhu.edu/software/kraken2/downloads.shtml)
 compatible to be used with kraken2 in the taxonomical assignment process.

 > ## Very important to know your database!